Digital transformation is a top priority for insurance CIOs, yet only 12% consider their organizations to be digitally progressive.

 It is important to consider who is managing the business benefits, who is managing the project and how it interfaces with other projects, who is ensuring that governance is embedded, and who is managing stakeholders.
 It is important to focus on the process and collaboration versus the technology.

 3. You need to deliver value to the business

 In order to get past the start phase of digital transformation and continue on to structure and scale, you must demonstrate how your digital transformation projects are delivering value to the business.
 One way to do this is to celebrate the success of your first project.
 Every big change starts small, and with success, grows.
 This is why it is so important to pick the right first digital transformation project.
 You want your first successful project to be a catalyst for additional projects.

-People like to be associated with success, and when they see it thy will quickly want to be a part of it.
-If you can deliver benefits into the business that make the CEO and CFO happy, you can win their hearts and future investment.
+People like to be associated with success, and when they see it they will quickly want to be a part of it.
+If you can deliver benefits to the business that make the CEO and CFO happy, you can win their hearts and future investment.